-Preheat the oven to 400 degrees F and line a large baking sheet (or 2 if necessary) with parchment paper or a silicone mat.
+Preheat the oven to 400 degrees F and line a large baking sheet with parchment paper or spray with oil.

-Arrange the tofu evenly on the prepared pan(s), and bake for 15 minutes.
+Arrange the tofu evenly on the prepared pan, and bake for 15 minutes.
 Flip and bake for 15 more minutes, until the tofu pieces are crispy and lightly golden brown.
+Remove from oven.

 Make the Orange Sauce:

-In a large pan (like a wok or stir fry pan), add all sauce ingredients except the cornstarch and water.
+In a large pan (large enough to fit the tofu and sauce), add all sauce ingredients except the cornstarch and water.
 Bring to a boil, and cook for a minute or two.
 Mix the cornstarch and water in a small bowl to combine, and then add to the pot.
-Whisk over medium-high heat constantly for a couple of minutes, until the sauce thickens.
+Stir over medium-high heat constantly for a couple of minutes, until the sauce thickens.

-Now add the Crispy Baked Tofu to the saucepan and stir to coat the tofu in the sauce.
+Now add the baked tofu to the pan and stir to coat the tofu in the sauce.
+Remove from heat.

 Serve over brown or white rice.
-Sprinkle with cilantro, green onions and/or sesame seeds.
-Add a side of steamed broccoli if desired.
+Sprinkle with green onions and/or sesame seeds.
+Add a side of steamed broccoli or cauliflower if desired.

-- To make this recipe Gluten Free, make sure to use tamari, not soy sauce.
+Gluten Free: Make sure to use gluten free tamari, not soy sauce.

 Tofu Free: Try using cauliflower instead (roasted, just like the tofu!)